NullEqualsZero/Lora-Organizer/README.md

 ## Modify??
 If you need to modify the code for any reason feel free to do so (obvisouly you modify the python file).

-## What if i also need a .exe file
+## What if I also need a .exe file
 *   Then you need pyinstaller
     If you dont have it run this command `pip install pyinstaller` Then run this command `pyinstaller  LoRA_Organization_Program.py --onefile`